birtles/recallme-server/doc/Setting up SSL.md

 Setting up SSL/TLS
 ==================

-Unforget server only operates over SSL/TLS.
+Recallme server only operates over SSL/TLS.
 This can be a bit of a pain to setup if you don't already have the necessary certificates and keys lying around.

 NOTE: I know absolutely nothing about security.
 Really.
 This could all be really